scmilee/Defense-Against-The-Dark-Arts/week5.md

-# Week 4- Software Vulnerabilities & Common Exploits
+# Week 5- Windows Interals & Kernal Debugging

 ## Ideas

-This week focuses on the topic of Software Vulnerabilities and common exploits on  modern computers, this is almost the exact opposite of last weeks defense strategies.
-The specific exploits covered are for windows systems(on IE), although there are similar exploits for other operating systems.
-Our speaker Brad Antoniewicz works as a White hat hacker at Mcafee and really helped dispel a lot of the myths I had let myself believe about hacking.
+This week focused on the inner working of windows from boot processes to 32 bit virtual memory layout.
+When discussing this topic, it's almost impossible not to bring up rootkits and bootkits, so that's what our guest speaker Aditya Kapoor did.
+Additonally there was a lot of review regarding Kernal/User memory, process scheduling and Hooking that will be covered briefly.

-### Primary Hacking Paths:
+### Malicious Kits:
- - **Software Vulnerability**- This is where both of our Labs this week live.
+**RootKits**- This is where both of our Labs this week live.
 It's exploiting a programmers logic for your own good and it can happen in a variety of ways from not sanitizing your inputs from a client to something more complex like memory corruption.
 Either way this is caused by human error and lack of consideration for exploitation.

- - **Exploiting Misconfigurations**- Hacks under this category often occur because honestly life is usually a lot easier with relaxed security protocols.
+**BootKits**- Hacks under this category often occur because honestly life is usually a lot easier with relaxed security protocols.
 Things like 2 factor authentication, firewalls, encryption at rest, etc. all cause your life to move slower and from a business perspective that means less money.
 So more often than not you have folks skipping this type of stuff in favor of nothing, or they just simply don't configure it right so the benefit is lost anyways.

 #### General Process